telekom-security/tpotce/README.md

 There are prebuilt installation types available each focussing on different aspects to get you started right out of the box.
 The docker-compose files are located in `/opt/tpot/etc/compose`.
 If you want to build your own compose file just create a new one (based on the layout and settings of the prebuilds) in `/opt/tpot/etc/compose` and run `tped.sh` afterwards to point T-Pot to the new compose file and run you personalized edition.

 ##### Standard
-- Honeypots: adbhoney, ciscoasa, citrixhoneypot, conpot, cowrie, dicompot, dionaea, elasticpot, heralding, honeysap, honeytrap, mailoney, medpot, rdpy, snare & tanner
+- Honeypots: adbhoney, ciscoasa, citrixhoneypot, conpot, cowrie, dicompot, dionaea, elasticpot, heralding, honeytrap, mailoney, medpot, snare & tanner
 - Tools: cockpit, cyberchef, ELK, fatt, elasticvue, ewsposter, nginx / heimdall, spiderfoot, p0f & suricata

 ##### Sensor
-- Honeypots: adbhoney, ciscoasa, citrixhoneypot, conpot, cowrie, dicompot, dionaea, elasticpot, heralding, honeysap, honeytrap, mailoney, medpot, rdpy, snare & tanner
+- Honeypots: adbhoney, ciscoasa, citrixhoneypot, conpot, cowrie, dicompot, dionaea, elasticpot, heralding, honeytrap, mailoney, medpot, snare & tanner
 - Tools: cockpit, ewsposter, fatt, p0f & suricata
 - Since there is no ELK stack provided the Sensor Installation only requires 4 GB of RAM.

 ##### Industrial
-- Honeypots: conpot, cowrie, dicompot, heralding, honeysap, honeytrap, medpot & rdpy
+- Honeypots: conpot, cowrie, dicompot, heralding, honeytrap & medpot
 - Tools: cockpit, cyberchef, ELK, fatt, elasticvue, ewsposter, nginx / heimdall, spiderfoot, p0f & suricata